A Borel-Weil Theorem for the Quantum Grassmannians: Introduction

+The paper naturally leads to a number of future projects.
+In particular, we highlight the task of extending the Borel--Weil theorem to all irreducible quantum flag manifolds, as well as the more general question of calculating the cohomology of general covariant holomorphic modules \cite[Remark 4.7]{HVBQFM}.

-The paper is organised as follows: In Section 2, we recall some well-known material about cosemisimple and coquasi-triangular Hopf algebras, Hopf--Galois extensions, principal comodule algebras, and quantum homogeneous spaces.
-We also recall the basics of the theory of differential calculi and quantum principal bundles, as well as the more recent notions of \nc complex and holomorphic structures.
+The paper is organised as follows: In Section 2, we recall a number of basic Hopf algebraic constructions: Hopf--Galois extensions, principal comodule algebras, quantum homogeneous spaces, and Takeuchi's equivalence for relative Hopf modules.
+We recall how such structures interact with differential calculi, focusing on the theory of quantum principal bundles.
+We also present some more recent material about complex structures, and holomorphic structures.

+In section 3 we introduce the notion of a principal pair, a formal structure that abstracts the algebraic properties of the quantum Grassmann sphere $\OO_q(\mathrm{S}^{n,m})$.
+This is a special type of Hopf--Galois extension $B = P^{\co(T)}$, where $P$ and $B$ are assumed to be quantum homogeneous $A$-spaces, for some Hopf algebra $A$.
+We then introduce a robust set of results for constructing quantum principal bundles and principal connections from principal pairs.